 Yixin was the first Gomoku and Renju AI that can compete at the human champion level.
 It beat Taiwan's Meijin title holder Lin Shu-Hsuan and the world Gomoku champion Rudolf Dupszki in 2017, and drew with world Renju champion Qi Guan in 2018.

 Kai Sun, Dian Yu, Dong Yu, and Claire Cardie.
 Investigating Prior Knowledge for Challenging Chinese Machine Reading Comprehension.
 Transactions of the Association for Computational Linguistics (TACL).
-To appear. arXiv, data & code, project page
+2020. arXiv, data & code, project page

 Xiaoman Pan*, Kai Sun*, Dian Yu, Jianshu Chen, Heng Ji, Claire Cardie, and Dong Yu.
 Improving Question Answering with External Knowledge.
 EMNLP Workshop on Machine Reading for Question Answering (MRQA).
 2019. arXiv, resource